 Forecast is another popular type of betting, where you bet on a horse to finish in a specific position in the race.
 When betting on forecast at Unibet you usually try to pinpoint who will finish first and second in a specific race.

-Once you have located an interesting bet, click on the odds and enter the amount of money you want to place on your bet.
-To the right of the field where you put your stake you can see the E/W button.
+Once you have located an interesting bet, click on the odds and enter the amount of money you want to place.
+To the right of the field where you put your stake you will see the E/W button.
 E/W stands for Each Way, which means that the stake of your bet will be doubled.
 Half the bet becomes a bet for whom to win, while the other half of the bet becomes a forecast bet.

 - In races with 2-4 participants, the bet type will change to a ‘To win’ bet.

 - In races with 5-7 participants you will be awarded one quarter of the odds if the horse finishes in the top two.

 - In races with 8 or more participants, you will be awarded a fifth of the odds if the horse finishes in the top three.

 - In a handicap race with 12-15 participants, you will be awarded one quarter of the odds if the horse finishes in the top three.

 - In a handicap race with 16 or more participants, you will be awarded one quarter of the odds if the horse finishes in the top four.